Dashi-Media/easy-pricing-tables-free/readme.txt

 = WordPress.org Support =

-> As this is the lite version of [Easy Pricing Tables](https://fatcatapps.com/easypricingtables/?utm_campaign=donate%2Blink&utm_source=https%3A%2F%2Fwordpress.org%2Fplugins%2Feasy-pricing-tables%2F&utm_medium=referral), the only support we offer through these forums is for bugs.
+> As this is the lite version of [this WordPress pricing table plugin](https://fatcatapps.com/easypricingtables/?utm_campaign=donate%2Blink&utm_source=https%3A%2F%2Fwordpress.org%2Fplugins%2Feasy-pricing-tables%2F&utm_medium=referral), the only support we offer through these forums is for bugs.
 Support for questions regarding modifying your pricing tables, writing custom CSS, etc is available for customers of [Easy Pricing Tables Premium](https://fatcatapps.com/easypricingtables/?utm_campaign=donate%2Blink&utm_source=https%3A%2F%2Fwordpress.org%2Fplugins%2Feasy-pricing-tables%2F&utm_medium=referral).

 == Installation ==